markomitranic/ai-search-router/README.md

 > - ✅ Minimal browser performance impact (old-school pattern matching)
 > - ✅ Developers cannot see anything you do - you're completely on your own
 >
 > This is provided as-is for educational/demo purposes only.
-See LICENSE for legal terms.

 ---